cpp-lln-lab/bidspm/docs/source/workflows.rst

 Spatial Preprocessing
 =====================

-Performs spatial preprocessing by running the script: ``bidsSpatialPrepro.m``
+Perform spatial preprocessing by running ``bidsSpatialPrepro``

 .. autofunction:: bidsSpatialPrepro

+.. autofunction:: bidsRealignReslice

+.. autofunction:: bidsRealignUnwarp

 Smoothing
 =========

-Performs smoothing of the functional data by running the function: ``bidsSmoothing.m``
+Perform smoothing of the functional data by running ``bidsSmoothing``

 .. autofunction:: bidsSmoothing

 Subject level analysis
 ======================

-Performs the subject level analysis by running the ffx script: ``bidsFFX.m``.
+Perform the subject level analysis by running the ffx script: ``bidsFFX``.

 This will run twice, once for model specification and another time for model estimation.
 See the function for more details.